How do you pronounce your last name?

 What’s next for you?

-My second YA novel, Wild Blue Wonder, comes out June 2018, and my first MG novel, I, Cosmo, publishes in 2019.
+My second YA novel, Wild Blue Wonder, came out in June 2018, and my first MG novel, I, Cosmo, publishes in 2019.